 Scanning Electron Microscope (SEM)

 The scanning electron microscope (SEM) uses a focused beam of high-energy electrons to generate a variety of signals at the surface of specimens.
 SEMs reveal information about the sample including external morphology (texture), chemical composition, and crystalline structure and orientation of materials making up the sample.
-Surface structures are observed by secondary electrons, distribution of materials in a specimen is observed by backscattered electrons, and elements are analyzed by EDS.
+Surface structures are observed by secondary electrons, distribution of materials in a specimen is observed by backscattered electrons, and elements are analysed by EDS.

 Transmission Electron Microscope (TEM)

-A Transmission Electron Microscope (TEM) utilizes energetic electrons to provide morphologic, compositional and crystallographic information on samples.
+A Transmission Electron Microscope (TEM) utilises energetic electrons to provide morphologic, compositional and crystallographic information on samples.
 At a maximum potential magnification of 1 nanometer, TEMs are the most powerful microscopes.
 TEMs produce high-resolution, two-dimensional images, allowing for a wide range of educational, science and industry applications.

 Ultramicrotomy is a method for cutting specimens into extremely thin slices, called ultra-thin sections, that can be studied and documented at different magnifications in a transmission electron microscope (TEM).
 It is used mostly for biological specimens, but sections of plastics and soft metals can also be prepared.
 Sections must be very thin because the 50 to 125 kV electrons of the standard electron microscope cannot pass through biological material much thicker than 150 nm.
 For best resolutions, sections should be from 30 to 60 nm.

-Flow cytometry is a technology that simultaneously measures and then analyzes multiple physical characteristics of single particles, usually cells, as they flow in a fluid stream through a beam of light.
+Flow cytometry is a technology that simultaneously measures and then analyses multiple physical characteristics of single particles, usually cells, as they flow in a fluid stream through a beam of light.
 The properties measured include a particle’s relative size, relative granularity or internal complexity, and relative fluorescence intensity.
 These characteristics are determined using an optical-to-electronic coupling system that records how the cell or particle scatters incident laser light and emits fluorescence.

 The technique of fluorescence microscopy has become an essential tool in biology and the biomedical sciences, as well as in materials science.
 The application of an array of fluorochromes has made it possible to identify cells and sub-microscopic cellular components with a high degree of specificity amid non-fluorescing material.
 Fluorescence microscope is capable of revealing the presence of a single molecule.
 Through the use of multiple fluorescence labeling, different probes can simultaneously identify several target molecules simultaneously.